Vomiting in pets

-- withhold food for up to 24 hours – if vomiting persists, consult a veterinarian.
+- withhold food for an hour – if vomiting persists, consult a veterinarian

 - don’t let them drink large amounts of water, but continually offer small amounts – if vomiting persists, consult a veterinarian

-- after fasting, try a small amount of something bland (rice and cooked white meat)
+- after fasting, try a small amount of their normal food.
+If they vomit, consult a veterinarian

-- if there is no vomiting after two hours, continue with some more bland food every two to three hours.
+- if there is no vomiting after this time, continue with some more of their normal food every hour or so

-- gradually change back to a normal diet over three days
+- gradually increase back to their normal amounts over the next 2 days

 A foreign body in the stomach or intestine or bacterial or viral infections can cause serious vomiting.
 This will not resolve on its own and requires veterinary attention.
 If vomiting starts again, go to the vet.